11 Ways That Food Can Keep You Awake At Night

 1. The Food Is Too Spicy

 Certain foods that are too spicy or perhaps fried and spicy in texture and flavor can create an acidic, heated environment in the body and keep us awake at night, says Keri Gans, MS, R.D.
-CDN., and spokesperson for America's Better Sandwich, to me over email.
+CDN. to me over email.
 "For many people digesting spicy or fried foods before going to bed can wreak havoc on their sleep," she says.
 Limiting spices, especially if you become overheated due to hotter flavors and temperatures of foods, can help make you more tired and ready for bed.

 2. The Food Is Fried